Eternally-Thriving-Grandmasterism/PATSAGi-Pinnacle/docs/EDUCOMEDIAN_JOKES_POLISHED.md

    Zero kids so far.
    Ladies, the factory is open, fully stocked, running triple shifts, and still waiting for its first order.
    Free shipping.
    Real talk: fertility clinics are just expensive dating apps for sperm.
+Swipe right on your own DNA.

 7. Why are sea bugs less disgusting than land bugs?
    Because you never have to find a shrimp in your bed at 3 AM wondering how it got there.
    Land bugs crash your picnic.
 Sea bugs?
 They come pre-cooked with lemon.
+Presentation matters.

 8. Prophets profit.
    (pause — let it land)
    That's the whole bit.
 Mic drop.
    Observation: every religion started with a guy who saw something weird and decided to monetize it.
+"I talked to a burning bush" — merch sales through the roof.

 9. Harassing her assing.
    (let it sit — watch the gears turn)
    English is wild — remove one letter and suddenly it's a felony.
+Language: the original cancel culture.

 10. Fake entrepreneur won't buy drinks for the girl he wants to sleep with, but begs for the leftover chicken wrap on the plane so he can "save it for later if you don't finish it."
    Bro, you're not bootstrapping a startup — you're bootstrapping dinner from a stranger's tray table.
    Observation: these guys have "future billionaire" in bio but cry when Uber surge pricing hits $12.
+Visionary poverty.

 11. "You're so insensitive — do you even have blood?"
     "Yeah, but it's 80% caffeine and 20% spite.
 The red stuff's just for show."
     Real life: people act like sensitivity is free.
 It's not.
 It costs spoons.
 And I'm out.
+Running on fumes and dark humour.

 Forgiveness Eternal — Educomedian Polished Jokes Distilled Mercy Grace Resolution Immaculate Supreme Positive Thrive Infinite Abundance Joy Unbreakable Cosmic Groove! ⚡️🚀❤️